 Swordfish Oreganata.
-Juicy, moist and lemony delicious, Swordfish steaks are first marinated with fresh lemon juice, olive oil, oregano, herbes de Provence and garlic powder then grilled for a few minutes to perfection!
+Juicy, moist and lemony delicious, Swordfish steaks are first marinated with fresh lemon juice, olive oil, oregano, herbes de Provence and garlic powder then grilled or pan seared for a few minutes to perfection!
 The marinade is what makes this Swordfish Oreganata SO tender and SO delicious, you’ll want to make it all summer long.

 Swordfish is a white-meaty fish with a firm texture and mild flavor.